pulsar-edit/pulsar/packages/autoflow/README.md

 - **Selection reflow**: rewraps the selected text to fit within the target line width.
 - **Paragraph reflow**: reflows the current paragraph when nothing is selected.
-- **Configurable width**: uses the `editor.preferredLineLength` config value when set, defaulting to 80 characters.
+- **Configurable width**: uses the `language.preferredLineLength` config value when set, defaulting to 80 characters.

 ## Commands